 TRUSTS AND ESTATES.
 Although some wouldn’t classify the trusts and estates practice as a subgroup of tax (some would call it a stand-alone practice), the heart of the trusts and estates practice is tax.

 A trusts and estates practice involves providing advice to individuals (typically high-net worth individuals) on how to best structure their estates.
 Usually, this involves creating whatever structure for an estate that will best preserve and pass on assets with a minimum of tax liability.
 A trusts and estates lawyer should generally be familiar with wills, trusts, powers of attorney, and life insurance instruments.
 Trusts and estates lawyers both create and administer such instruments.
 On occasion, a trusts and estates lawyer will also handle litigation over the disposition of an individual’s assets and the interpretation or the validity of the decedent’s will.

-Washington University School of Law, Class of 2011
+Chapman University School of Law, Class Of 2013

-Syracuse University College of Law, Class of 2012
+University of Florida Levin College of Law, Class Of 2012

 "Working with BCG was great.
 It was very communicative.
 They were not just talking to me and letting the ball roll,..."
 Read more